ca1o19c/ca1o19c/README.md

 #### Hey :wave:

 I've been building my career as a software developer for the back-end.
 Currently working with Sensedia API Platform, Java and Spring Boot.
-Working on specific projects using microservices, hexagonal architecture and event-oriented.
+Working on specific projects using microservices, hexagonal architecture and event architecture.
 Integration of partners through architectures: Rest and GraphQL.

 <details>
   <summary>:zap: Languages Used</summary>